 A. Remove the dust cap assembly and place the face of the coupler assembly over the pit valve adapter.

 Use one hand to overcome hose weight bending forces so the coupler face is centered and square to the adapter face.
 Normally the weight of the coupler, when properly aligned, will cause the spring loaded detent pin to be depressed by the adapter flange, permitting the collar to drop, locking the 16 lugs to the adapter.
 If the unit incorporates Option C, Product Selection, it may be necessary to rotate the collar before it can drop.
 This can be done easily by rotating only the collar.
-It is not necessary to rotate the coupler body and the servicer outlet hose.
+It is not necessary to rotate the coupler body and the servicer pickup hose.

-B. With the collar dropped or extended, the two mating poppets may be opened by simply rotating the coupler poppet operating handle in the open direction as permanently marked on the handle.
+B. With the collar dropped or extended, the poppets may be opened by simply rotating the coupler poppet-operating handle in the open direction as permanently marked on the handle.

 Note: It should be understood that the poppet operating linkage is over center with the poppet operating handle in either the full closed or full open position.
-This feature is required to prevent internal pressure from opening the poppet when the mechanism is in the closed position; and to prevent an external force from closing the mechanism when it is full opened.
-Consequently, rotating the poppet operating handle to open, initially causes, the poppet to retract slightly into the coupling before moving in the poppet open direction.
-Further, the poppet operating handle cannot be operated in the open direction if the collar is not extended, because of a physical interference between the handle and the collar.
+This feature is required to prevent internal pressure from opening the poppet when the mechanism is in the closed position; and, for that matter, to prevent an external force from closing the mechanism when it is full open.
+Consequently, the initial poppet operating handle open movement causes the poppet to retract slightly into the coupling before moving in the poppet open direction.
+Further, the poppet-operating handle cannot be operated in the open direction if the collar is not extended, or dropped, because of a physical interference between the handle and the collar.
 At the same time the collar cannot be extended, or dropped unless the spring-loaded detent pin is depressed, normally by the face of the pit valve adapter.
 Once extended, the collar cannot be retracted if the poppet handle is in other than the full closed position and if the Collar Stop Assy (1-31) is not depressed.
-Together, these features provide safety interlocks preventing a potentially hazardous or undesirable spill, by preventing the accidental opening of the unit while coupler is disconnected, or, accidental disconnection with the poppet in the open position.
+Together, these features provide safety interlocks that prevent accidental opening of the coupler poppet with the unit disconnected, or disconnection with the poppet open and a potentially hazardous or undesirable product spill.

-C. If the adapter is pressurized by hydrant pressure at the time of poppet opening, resistance will be felt when the coupler poppet contacts the adapter poppet.
+If the adapter is pressurized by hydrant pressure at C. the time of poppet opening, resistance will be felt when the coupler poppet contacts the adapter poppet.
 The resistance will be proportional to the hydrant pressure.
-The force resisting the opening of a Carter hydrant valve is composed of two factors, poppet spring force plus any force created by fuel pressure in the hydrant.
+The force resisting the opening of an Eaton Carter brand hydrant valve is composed of two factors, poppet spring force plus any force created by fuel pressure in the hydrant.
 The normal spring force is approximately 20 pounds and the pressure force is equal to over 125 pounds for each 10-psi present.
 In addition to the forces attributed to the hydrant, there are forces presented by the coupler itself.
 The initial movement of the operating handle to get it over center is resisted by a stack of wave washer springs on the nose seal plus seal friction.
 Under even severe weather conditions, the coupler can be opened by the application of less than 30 pounds force applied to the handle.
 Since the adapter poppet is equipped with a pressure equalizing valve, maintain a steady, moderate force on the handle in the open direction, sufficient to hold open the adapter pressure equalizing valve until the pressure has equalized across the poppets.
 Then the handle can be easily moved to the full open position, permitting full communication between the hydrant adapter and the fuel pressure control valve.